ghcjs/ghcjs-base/README.md

                deriving (Data, Typeable, Enum, Show, Eq, Ord)
 ```

+`OnBlocked` is exported from `GHCJS.Foreign.Callback`, so you don't have to
+import `GHCJS.Concurrent` separately.
 You can guess what `syncCallback1`, `syncCallback2`, and `syncCallback3` do.

-`syncCallback'`, `syncCallback1'`, and so on generate synchronous callbacks that throw `WouldBlockException` when their threads block.
-It's the same as `syncCallback ThrowWouldBlock`, `syncCallback1 ThrowWouldBlock`, and so on.
+`syncCallback'`, `syncCallback1'`, and so on generate synchronous callbacks
+that throw `WouldBlockException` when their threads block.
+It's almost the
+same as `syncCallback ThrowWouldBlock`, `syncCallback1 ThrowWouldBlock`, and
+so on.
+But, the generated callbacks return `IO JSVal`.

 #### An Example of Using Callback in NodeJs